ChenJustIT/Hollywood-movies_by_R-PowerBI_Project/README.md

 ## Aim:
 To analyze the performance of Hollywood movies

-## Data:
-Such as Title, genre, studio, profitability and ratings for movies released 2007-2012.

 ## Source:
 InformationIsBeautiful.net

 ## You can download data from this link:
 https://public.tableau.com/app/sample-data/HollywoodsMostProfitableStories.csv

-## Data Source:
+## Data:
-A screenshoot of a part of HollywoodsMostProfitableStories.csv
+**It is an Excel sheet, HollywoodsMostProfitableStories.csv, for movies released between 2007 and 2012**

 ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/48013f6b-c146-4d38-845f-13066cf2c37f)

 # Step1: Initial Exploratory Analysis by R

 ## Load data